Metalhead (Black Mirror): Reception

 Stolworthy praised Peake's acting, saying that it "elevates" the episode and increases the viewer's fear of the dog.
 Harley praised her performance for allowing the audience to empathise with her character immediately.
 Harley also complimented the poignancy of Bella's final scene.
-Monty opined that "Peake showcases the absolute best of her abilities", playing a character who is "fittingly human and emphatic in her will to survive".
+Monty said that "Peake showcases the absolute best of her abilities", playing a character who is "fittingly human and emphatic in her will to survive".
 Handlen praised her as "easy to root for", saying that Peake "does a good job of finding new ways to be terrified, angry, triumphant, and depressed".
 Cumming wrote that the actor is "never hard to watch" but only has the chance to express degrees of terror.

 Bishop commented on the quick pace and wrote that the dog appears "utterly grounded in reality".
 Sims praised that "every glimpse of the empty moors in high-contrast black-and-white photography jumps out at the viewer", while Lambie commented positively on the ending's final landscape shots.
 Harley noted the sparse use of music to create a feeling of dread.
 Monty lauded the lack of exposition in the episode, believing it is the "strongest aspect" as the audience can make individual inferences about the backstory.
 However, Beggs criticised that the lack of exposition makes it difficult to empathise with Bella.

 The ending of "Metalhead" reveals that the warehouse box contained teddy bears.
 Lambie suggested this is "bleak humour" from Brooker, and another example of the show's exploration of the worst outcomes of new technology.
-Beggs opined that the ending is paradoxically both "face-slappingly cheap" and "an outstanding, deeply humane subversion" of apocalypse films.
+Beggs said the ending was paradoxically both "face-slappingly cheap" and "an outstanding, deeply humane subversion" of apocalypse films.
 Harley criticised the ending as laughable and not profound.
 Sims criticised it as "perhaps a little too cute" and VanDerWerff called it "nonsensical", going on to write that it "lands somewhere between affectionate exasperation for humanity's foibles and a sick joke".
 Starkey wrote that the viewer anticipates a revelation about the world or conflict which never comes.